-SE 316 Teaching Art (3)

-Additional prereg.: AR 204.
-Spring sem.

-SE 317 Teaching PE (3)

-Additional prereq.: MA 100 or placement into a higher math course.
-Fall sem.

-SE 321 Teaching Reading Skills for the Secondary Student (2) Prereq.: Junior or senior.
+- SE 316 Teaching Art (3) Additional prereg.: AR 204.
+Spring. - SE 317 Teaching Physical Education (3) Additional prereq.: PE 184/194, 187/197, coaching elective, and credit for or concurrent enrollment in PE 321 and a second coaching elective.
+Fall. - SE 321 Teaching Reading Skills for the Secondary Student (2) Prereq.: Junior or senior.
 Students will learn how to improve oral reading and comprehension skills in older students.
 The course includes an overview of phonics, language-acquisition helps, reading-remediation techniques, and comprehension studies.
 Students in the course will be provided opportunities to teach and to work with student readers.

-SE 420 Secondary Teaching Internship (7) Prereq.: ED 211, 419, SE 210, a methods course in each teaching field, senior, concurrent enrollment in BI 318, ED 301, 415, and approval from chair of education.
+Fall, Spring. - SE 420 Secondary Teaching Internship (7) Prereq.: ED 211, 419, SE 210, a methods course in each teaching field, senior, concurrent enrollment in BI 318, ED 301, 415, and approval from chair of education.
+Additional prereq. for PE teaching field: PE 225.
 A minimum of one-half semester during either semester of a student's senior year will be spent in supervised classroom teaching at Pensacola Christian Academy.
 A weekly support seminar is coordinated with the internship experience.
 Begins Pre-term in the fall.